 "Significance of Using B&O Route.
 Use of the Baltimore & Ohio Railroad corridor to bring Routes 70-S and 95 into the city is the key to meeting the need for additional highway capacity in northern Washington, Montgomery County and northwestern Prince Georges Counties and at the same time avoiding the substantial relocation of persons, loss of taxable property and disruption of neighborhoods that would result from construction of the Northeast, North Central and Northwest Freeway proposed in the 1959 plan.
-Further savings are realized by placing the rapid transit line to Silver Spring and Queen’s Chapel in the same railroad corridor."The big popular outcry against the North Central Freeway did not emerge in 1962 or 1963, but rather in October 1964 with the release of the engineering report that significantly deviated from the JFK B&O plan: a report delayed a year plus past the 6 months it was supposed to take, past JFK’s assassination, and up to the very next Presidential election, representing a route planning deliberately BOTCHED as if by design to inflame local opposition.
+Further savings are realized by placing the rapid transit line to Silver Spring and Queen’s Chapel in the same railroad corridor."The big popular outcry against the North Central Freeway did not emerge in 1962 or 1963.
+Rather it erupted in October 1964 with the release of the engineering report that seriously deviated from the JFK B&O plan: a report delayed a year plus past the 6 months it was supposed to take, past JFK’s assassination, and up to the very next Presidential election, representing a route planning deliberately BOTCHED as if by design to inflame local opposition.
 That report, ordered in 1962, started in 1963, and released days before the 1964 Presidential election, stated:

 "District and Maryland highway officials have been sitting all summer on a long awaited report on the North Central Freeway that seems sure to touch off a storm in Silver Spring.
-The report has been proposed as the major funnel to bring traffic downtown from the Bethesda Silver Spring area.1963 brought major changes to the Inner Loop East Leg and approaches, however, like the 1960 I-95 Northeast Freeway, the 1964 and 1966 engineering reports truncate their respective studies to the area from the vicinity of Rhode Island Avenue northwards.
+The report has been proposed as the major funnel to bring traffic downtown from the Bethesda Silver Spring area.1963 brought major changes to the Inner Loop East Leg and approaches.
+However, like the 1960 I-95 Northeast Freeway, the 1964 and 1966 engineering reports truncate their respective studies to the area from the vicinity of Rhode Island Avenue northwards.

 Ordered more than two years ago, the report is still in preliminary form.
 It calls for a freeway connecting the District’s Inner Loop with the Capital Beltway.